 This chapter describes the most significant recent changes in the CalWORKs program.
-Specifically, it provides updates on many recent program changes, including the repeal of the Maximum Family Grant (MFG), the number of completed Online CalWORKs Appraisal Tool (OCAT) interviews and the resulting recommendations for services, an increase in county participation in Expanded Subsidized Employment programs, and a 24-Month Time Clock caseload update, among others.
+In 2019 the CalWORKs accountability and Oversight Review (Cal-OAR) began to come to fruition, ushering in a new, more data-driven, and data-conversant CalWORKs program.
+Chapter Six provides detail on Cal-OAR and unpacks the current state of the Cal-OAR effort.
+This chapter also provides updates on other program changes, including the repeal of the Maximum Family Grant (MFG), the number of completed Online CalWORKs Appraisal Tool (OCAT) interviews and the resulting recommendations for services, an increase in county participation in Expanded Subsidized Employment programs, and a 24-Month Time Clock caseload update, among others.
 CalWORKs underwent a number of modifications as a result of shifting state priorities and budget reductions during the Great Recession, an economic downturn that resulted in increased unemployment and a higher CalWORKs caseload.
-Between 2009 and 2012, California, like other states, made difficult choices in its TANF program to cope with economic realities, including reduced funding for supportive services and child care.
+Between 2009 and 2012.
+California, like other states, made difficult choices in its TANF program to cope with economic realities, including reduced funding for supportive services and child care.
 Beginning in 2012, CalWORKs experienced the creation and implementation of new programs to assist counties with appraisal and assessment of recipient needs, additional services addressing family stabilization and homelessness, and expansion of subsidized employment opportunities.

 Table 6A.
-CalWORKs Family Stabilization Status Report: FY 2017-18 79 Figure 6A.
-Subsidized Employment Caseload: 2014-2018 81 Table 6B.
-WINS Households: July 2017- September 2018 (Includes Both CalFresh and California Food Assistance Program) Table 6C.
-OCAT Appraisals by Month: FY 2017-18 84 Table 6D.
-OCAT Tool Design 85 Table 6E.
-Cal-Learn Average Monthly Participation and Outcomes: FY 2014-15 through FY 2017-18 88 Table 6F.
-Welfare-To-Work Annual Earnings by County: One Year After Exit: SFY 2016-17 89
+CalWORKs Family Stabilization Status Report: FY 2018-19 78 Figure 6A.
+Subsidized Employment Caseload: 2014-2019 80 Table 6B.
+WINS Households: July 2018- September 2019 (Includes Both CalFresh and California Food Assistance Program) Table 6C.
+OCAT Appraisals by Month: FY 2018-19 83 Table 6D.
+OCAT Tool Design 84 Table 6E.
+Cal-Learn Average Monthly Participation and Outcomes: FY 2015-16 through FY 2018-19 Table 6F.
+Welfare-To-Work Earnings by County: One Year After Exit: October to Decemb 2018 and January to March 2019